- Smart contracts in Blockchain are self-executing agreements written in code on a decentralized network.

 - The choice of platform depends on specific needs and objectives.

+Think of a vending machine.
 All of us are familiar with the vending machine, which is found almost everywhere.
 This is a simple yet effective smart contract example to understand how it works.
 You make your choice in the machine, put in the money, and outcomes your milkshake.
-Instead of this, if you had gone to a regular store, you will need to interact with the cashier.
+Instead of this, if you had gone to a regular store, you would need to interact with the cashier.
 This applies to all the valuable exchanges which happen in our life.
 If you need a document or an agreement to be prepared, in real life, you will have to take the services of a lawyer, pay them a fee, and get the document from them.

 Understanding Smart Contracts

-So, what exactly is a smart contract?It refers to a self-executing contract where the terms of the agreement between the buyer and the seller are directly written into lines of code.
-The code and the agreements are contained therein exist over a distributed, decentralized blockchain network.
+So, what exactly is a smart contract in Blockchain ?It refers to a self-executing contract where the terms of the agreement between the buyer and the seller are directly written into lines of code.
+The code and the agreements contained therein exist over a distributed, decentralized Blockchain network.
 Smart contracts allow for trusted transactions and agreements to be carried out among anonymous parties without the need for a central entity, external enforcement mechanism, or legal system.
 This way, the transactions are transparent, irreversible, and traceable.
-Implementing smart contracts across various blockchains is made possible through Solidity the high-level object-oriented programming language.
+Implementing smart contracts in Blockchains is made possible through Solidity, the high-level object-oriented programming language.

 American computer scientist Nick Szabo was the first to propose the concept of smart contracts in 1994.
 He invented a virtual currency called ‘Bit Gold’ in 1998, ten years before the invention of the Bitcoin by Satoshi Nakamoto, the anonymous inventor of Bitcoin.
-Szabo is even rumoured to be the real Satoshi Nakamoto, which he has denied.
+Szabo is even rumored to be the real Satoshi Nakamoto, which he has denied.
 Szabo defined smart contracts as computerized transaction protocols executing the terms of the contract.